 State law limits investments in commercial paper to the top two ratings issued by nationally recognized statistical rating organizations.
 The College's investment policy does not further limit its investment choices.
-At June 30, 2022 and 2021, all commercial paper held by the College had a rating of A1 or A2.
+At June 30, 2023, the College did not hold any commercial paper.
+At June 30, 2022, all commercial paper held by the College had a rating of A1 or A2.

-At June 30, 2022 and 2021, the College had debt securities with Federal National Mortgage Association, Government National Mortgage Association, and Federal Home Loan Mortgage Corporation invested at Huntington Bank.
+At June 30, 2023 and 2022, the College had debt securities with Federal National Mortgage Association, Government National Mortgage Association, and Federal Home Loan Mortgage Corporation invested at Huntington Bank.